Update: The telecommuting program described below has been extended through Dec. 31, 2022.

 Employees must remain in good standing and demonstrate that they are able to continue working effectively on this schedule.
 Supervisors have discretion to change an employee’s telecommuting plan as necessary to meet institutional needs.

-Employees must use a new Telecommuting Program Application and Work Plan form to request a telecommuting arrangement under this SUNY-wide plan.
+Employees must use a new SUNY Telecommuting Application and Workplan form to request a telecommuting arrangement under this SUNY-wide plan.
 This form was developed by the Governor’s Office on Employee Relations in consultation with unions, and includes documentation of work undertaken in the remote arrangement.
 Supervisors will be responsible for ensuring that work articulated in the plan is being met and that operational needs are supported properly within the plan(s) approved.

 If an employee has a medical need that impacts their ability to meet the full scope of their obligation or schedule, the employee must first complete the ADA process.
 Telecommuting may be one tool to support medical recommendations, but must be reviewed within the ADA process.